fremtind/bazel_workshop/examples/case4/README.md

-# Case 4 - Java tests
+# Case 4: My first Java test

 This case is a simple example of how to run Java tests with JUnit.